Registering devices

 Registration using a security token

-When a device connected to Cumulocity IoT does use a security token, the registration can be completed only if the user provides a token matching the one sent by the device on establishing the connection.
+When a device connected to Cumulocity does use a security token, the registration can be completed only if the user provides a token matching the one sent by the device on establishing the connection.

 Providing a token for device registration request in optional security token policy